A case study for measuring the relativistic dipole of a galaxy cross-correlation with the Dark Energy Spectroscopic Instrument: Theoretical model

 Galaxy surveys provide a measurement of the fluctuations of the galaxy number counts \be \Delta\equiv\frac{N(\bn,z)-\bar N(z)}{\bar N(z)}\, , \ee where $N$ denotes the number of galaxies per pixel in direction $\bn$ and at redshift $z$, and $\bar N$ is the average number of galaxies per pixel at redshift $z$.
 The full theoretical modelling for the observable $\Delta$ in the linear regime has been derived by various groups~\citep{Bonvin:2011bg,Challinor:2011bk,Yoo:2009au,Jeong:2011as}, who showed that this quantity is not only affected by density fluctuations and redshift-space distortions (RSD), but also by a number of other distortions generated by galaxy peculiar velocities and by the two gravitational potentials.
 More precisely, we have

 Here $r=r(z)$ is the comoving distance to redshift $z$, a dot denotes derivative with respect to conformal time $\eta$, $\HH$ is the Hubble parameter in conformal time and $\Delta_\Omega$ is the angular Laplacian.
-Eq.~\eqref{eq:Delta} is written in terms of gauge-invariant quantities, namely the two Bardeen potentials\footnote{These Bardeen potentials reduce to the spatial and temporal metric perturbations in Newtonian gauge: $\mathrm ds^2 = -a^2(\eta)\big[1+2 \Psi(\bx,\eta)\big]d \eta^2 + a^2(\eta)\big[1- 2 \Phi(\bx,\eta)\big]d \mathbf{x}^2$.} $\Phi$ and $\Psi$, the gauge-invariant density fluctuation $\delta$ (corresponding to the ordinary density perturbation in the comoving gauge), and the gauge-invariant peculiar velocity $\bV$ (corresponding to the ordinary peculiar velocity in the Newtonian gauge).
-The functions $b(z)$, $s(z)$ and $f^{\rm evo}(z)$ are the linear galaxy bias, the magnification bias and the evolution bias of the population under consideration.
+Eq.~\eqref{eq:Delta} is written in terms of gauge-invariant quantities, namely the two Bardeen potentials\footnote{These Bardeen potentials reduce to the spatial and temporal metric perturbations in Newtonian gauge: $\mathrm ds^2 = -a^2(\eta)\big[1+2 \Psi(\bx,\eta)\big]d \eta^2 + a^2(\eta)\big[1- 2 \Phi(\bx,\eta)\big]d \mathbf{x}^2$.} $\Phi$ and $\Psi$, the gauge-invariant density fluctuation $\delta$ (corresponding to the ordinary density perturbation in the comoving gauge), and the gauge-invariant peculiar velocity $\bV$ (corresponding to the ordinary peculiar velocity in the Newtonian gauge).\footnote{We work here with units such that $c=1$} The functions $b(z)$, $s(z)$ and $f^{\rm evo}(z)$ are the linear galaxy bias, the magnification bias and the evolution bias of the population under consideration.